openreplay/documentation/content/deployment/deploy-gcp.md

 You can enable the HTTP to HTTPS redirection using `NGINX_REDIRECT_HTTPS`

-If you haven't yet done that, go to Cloud DNS (or other external DNS service) and create an `A Record` that points to the VM using its public IP (can be found in Compute Engine dashboard).
+If you haven't yet done that, go to Cloud DNS (or your DNS service provider) and create an `A Record` that points to the VM using its public IP (can be found in Compute Engine dashboard).

 You're all set now, OpenReplay should be accessible on your subdomain.
 You can create an account by visiting the `/signup` page (i.e. openreplay.mycompany.com/signup).